matthew-brett/dash-grant/case_for_support.md

 We believe that reproducible data science is the foundation for all sound data analysis, so we want to teach it to all researchers, not just those with a prior interest in code.
-We will use our 2DWS and other outreach to show how these courses do work for students with no prior experience or interest in programming.
+We will use our 2DWS and other outreach to show that our courses work for researcher with no prior experience or interest in programming.
 We will monitor our recruitment, to make sure we are getting a representative cross-section of researchers, and adjust recruitment and in-course support if we find we are getting a lower proportion